-Part of this management involves heather burning, otherwise known as muirburn, which is undertaken on moorland to increase diversity of heather age and structure to provide a healthy habitat for the grouse population which other ground nesting birds benefit from.
-It also prevents the build-up of old and woody heather which poses a major wildfire risk and helps to maintain heather dominated landscapes in the uplands.
+Part of grouse moor management involves rotational heather burning, otherwise known as muirburn, which is undertaken to increase diversity of heather age and structure to provide a healthy habitat for the grouse which other ground nesting birds benefit from.
+It also prevents the build-up of rank heather and helps maintain a balance of upland vegetation.